 Why Does Running Make You Poop?

-Dr. Smith says runners experience a wide variety of experiences, and there are no clear trends regarding age, gender or training level.
-While moving means more activity in the digestive system, there is no other specifically identified cause of this unpleasant experience.
+Dr. Smith says there are no clear trends regarding age, gender or training level and needing to have a bowel movement.
+Moving means more activity in the digestive system, but there's no other specific cause.

-“While there’s no exact cause, it likely results from a combination of different factors including blood distribution between intestines and muscles, hormonal changes, mechanical stimulation of the organs and possible stress or anxiety, especially on race day,” Dr. Smith says.
+“It likely results from a combination of different factors, including blood distribution between intestines and muscles, hormonal changes, mechanical stimulation of the organs and possible stress or anxiety, especially on a race day,” Dr. Smith says.

 Can You Avoid Bowel Movements While Running?